 - Sealing garbage

 Mice are either looking for a warm place to build a nest, an easy place to get a meal or both.
 Cleaning up your kitchen and removing any easy-to-access food is a great way to put up the “No Vacancy” sign in your home.

-Sealing up garbage is a similar strategy – hat you call garbage may look a lot like a meal to hungry mice, so an open garbage container may be attracting mice into your home.
+Sealing up garbage is a similar strategy – what you call garbage may look a lot like a meal to hungry mice, so an open garbage container may attract mice into your home.
 Strong odors of food or garbage are powerful magnets for mice and other wildlife, so keeping them under control is an easy prevention strategy you can do on your own.
-If you get animal visitors anyway, humane removal strategies are best performed by professional wildlife technicians in your area.

 Remove and Prevent Mice in Your Home